Category Archives: Top Posts

 • Smart Alarm Effectively Manage Your Time: Wireless grill thermometer App will estimate the cooking time needed; receive audible/vibration alerts and notifications directly to your phone, no need to maintain a watchful eye anymore on whatever you’re whipping up

-• Smart App Control: With the TempSpike App, you can monitor the estimated cooking time, preset desired temperatures, and receive alerts from your phone, get access to all the cooking stats you could possibly need as the Twin TempSpike sits adhered to your steak inside the oven
+• 【Smart App Control】With the TempSpike App, you can monitor the estimated cooking time, preset desired temperatures, and receive alerts from your phone, get access to all the cooking stats you could possibly need, it's hard to get the desired finished cook temperature wrong!

 • 500-Ft Ultra-Long Range: Connected via the most advanced Bluetooth 5.2, this wireless thermometer for grilling can monitor your cooking from up to 500 feet away, truly wirelessly tracking your meal from anywhere!